juanfdaza/data-labs/final-project/final_project_README.md

 	* Word Embedding.
 	* JSON and csv output files.
 	* Web scraping -- youtube.
+	* Selenium -- open G Chrome and scroll down automatically
 	* Stackoverflow

 ## Projects workflow

-The project consists on three python notebooks to obtain the main KPIs of a group of episodes of a podcast called "Pero entonces...", then write down all the information into a GSheets doc and finally, evaluated the relation between the title of each podcast and the number of likes/views.
+The project consists on 4 python notebooks to obtain the main KPIs of a group of episodes of a podcast called "Pero entonces..." plus on a separate process the KPIs for its parent channel "Phi Beta Podcast".
+Once there, then write down all the "Pero Entonces" podcasts' KPIs into a GSheets doc and finally, evaluate the relation between the title of each podcast and the number of likes/views.

 Step by step:

-####  1. Jupyter notebook #1 -- Scraping_from_youtube.ipynb
+####  1a.
+Jupyter notebook #1a -- Scraping_from_youtube.ipynb

-* Scrape each podcast KPIs and write them down in different JSON files.
+* Scrape each podcast of the child channel's "Pero Entonces" KPIs and write them down in different JSON files.

 * Techniques & Python libraries used: BeautifulSoup (scraping), urllib (to run the requests), json (writer of the files)
 * Output: a JSON file by podcast title with its main KPIs.
 Example: